 The pandemic has affected us all and has made us appreciate the things we hold dear.
-That’s why we are dedicating this #GivingTuesday on December 1st to our Teaching Artists that bring the gift of dance to schools and community centers.
+That’s why we are dedicating this year’s #GivingTuesday on November 30, 2021 to our Teaching Artists that bring the gift of dance to schools and community centers.
 Won’t you join us in this global dav of giving?

 Our 2021 theme We Dance Together Again was chosen by the NYC Dance Community and celebrates our love of dance and our values of diversity, cultural equity and inclusion.
 At this momment we plan to dance live on Broadway Saturday May 22nd, 2021 in the city’s largest dance event to showcase over 100 unique styles of dance.
 But if the pandemic doesn’t allow us to reconvene in person, we will gladly host another interactive live event online, allowing dancers of all genres to perform along with students from our Community Engagement programs as one amazing culminating event.